auth0/docs/articles/api/management/v1/index.md

 *   `user_name`

 Otherwise, you can specify multiple fields and specify the search using the `%field%:%search%`, for example: `application:node user:"John@contoso.com"`.
 Values specified without quotes are matched using a case insensitive 'starts with' search.
-If quotes are used a case insensitve exact search is used.
+If quotes are used a case insensitive exact search is used.
 If multiple fields are used, the AND operator is used to join the clauses.

 ##### Available Fields
 *   `application`: Maps to the `client_name` field.